Louis3112/sorting_cardgame/README.md

 3. Finding based on HP____________________________ *(Interpolation Search) (Sorted first by bubble sort)*

-The project is developed using Functional programming, C++ language, runs on CLI, and only requires iostream
+The project is developed using Functional programming, C++ language, runs on CLI, and only requires minimum of libraries (iostream and cmath).

 There is a [report](https://github.com/user-attachments/files/18406932/085_TI2023C_Tugas.Sorting.docx) written in *Bahasa Indonesia* that you can read from.